hyunyongjeon/Training_for_StereoRCNN/README.md

-# Improved Stereo R-CNN
+# Improved(Ours.
+Especially RPN changed) Stereo R-CNN

 **Authors:** Team32
-Ji-il Park, Hyunyong Jeon, Leon Thormeter
+Ji-il Park(20195355), Hyunyong Jeon(20193813), Leon Thormeyer(20196530)

 ## 0. Install

 This implementation is tested under Pytorch 1.0.0.
 To avoid affecting your Pytorch version, we recommend using conda to enable multiple versions of Pytorch.

 0.0.
 Install Pytorch:
 ```